 and subsection (1) does not apply if a disposition statement is lodged for registration with the plan of re-subdivision.

-[Section 8B inserted by No. 58 of 1995 s.
+[Section 8B inserted: No. 58 of 1995 s.
 14.]

 8C.
 Effect of registration of plan of re-subdivision

 (1) Upon registration, a plan of re-subdivision shall be deemed to be part of the strata/survey-strata plan as previously registered, and the Registrar of Titles shall amend the strata/survey-strata plan and the schedule of unit entitlement in the manner prescribed.